lambda-nvda/lambdaNvda/README.md

 * When words like "space", "spazio" "Espacio" etc. are inserted into the text, they may be reported by NVDA as the local NVDA language translation.
 * Blank lines are not reported by the LAMBDA speech engine.
 The user will hear the translation of the word "space" instead.
 This could be both a blank line or a line containing only the word "space".

-## Usefull tips
+## Useful tips

 This is a set of tips that will help you on using the addon in a more eficient way.
 * Character-by-character reporting: Normally, when working with maths you would like NVDA to report things you're writing character by character.
-To do this, there are a couple of simple steps: ensure to have the foc on the LAMBDA's window or one of its variants (the six dots representation, for example); press NVDA+2 (number two) or navigate to NVDA menu>Preferences>Keyboard settings and check the box to Speak typed characters; go to LAMBDA>Options>Voice paramethers and ensure the checkbox "echo" is ON, otherwhise NVDA won't receive anything from the speech engine while you are typing.
+To do this, there are a couple of simple steps: ensure to have the focus on the LAMBDA's window or one of its variants (the six dots representation, for example); press NVDA+2 (number two) or navigate to NVDA menu>Preferences>Keyboard settings and check the box to Speak typed characters; go to LAMBDA>Options>Voice paramethers and ensure the checkbox "echo" is ON, otherwhise NVDA won't receive anything from the speech engine while you are typing.
 And done, NVDA will speak written characters, but don't worry, only in LAMBDA or its special windows, the settings for the rest of applications will be left as they were.

 ## Addon mailing list:

-To report bugs, suggestions or if you want to contribute you can subscribe the Addon Google Group (in English).
+To report bugs, suggestions or if you want to contribute you can subscribe the Addon Group (in English).
-You can subscribe writing to lambda-nvda+subscribe@[plural of google group] dot com .
+You can subscribe from the website: https://groups.io/g/lambda-nvda .

 # Authors and Contributors: